apurbzz-1994/archieved_shopping_cart_sessions/README.md

 The SQL file for recreating the tables for this project can be found in the git_assets folder.

+Note: As of now, there's no code that actually saves the cart data to the database.

 # CakePHP Application Skeleton